gradio-app/testing-gradio-apps/README.md

 ## For LLMs

 If you'd like to an LLM to generate tests for you, I recommend providing an example Gradio app & the Playwright tests for that Gradio app so that they understand what the syntax should be.
-[This Markdown file]() contains the example Gradio calculator app mentioned above and its associated tests.
+[This Markdown file](example-app-and-tests.md) contains the example Gradio calculator app mentioned above and its associated UI/UX tests.
 In our experience, Playwright's Codegen tool works better than asking an LLM to write Playwright tests from scratch, but your mileage may vary!